R-Lum/Luminescence/cran-comments.md

 >     help 1.1Mb
 >     libs 1.6Mb

-We are aware of it, however, this is the package size and there is nothing we can do about.
+We are aware of it, this is the size of our package, which we tried to keep to a minimum.

 ## Win-Builder